To me, nothing is more frustrating than being in the middle of mowing when my lawn mower stops working. My mower never dies in a convenient spot.

 You can try to see if you can clean the cap to allow it to vent.
 If you cannot, you need to replace the gas cap.

-Dirty or Damaged Cooling Fins
+11. Plugged Cooling System or Damaged Cooling Fins

 Cooling fins can become damaged or packed full of grass and mud.
 When this happens, the fins are no longer able to circulate air around the engine block to keep it cool.
 When this happens, your Husqvarna could overheat and die in the middle of mowing.